Inc44/Dimport/README.md

 Cancel may not work if there are multiple imports in the same channel.

+Replies are randomly marked.
+A possible solution is to add an option to reply as an embed to make them consistent.

 ## ⛔ Known Limitations

 Discord bots can't react with the same emoji types multiple times to the message, so for mimicking multiple reactions, you can use `--button`.
 However, Discord does not support changing button text on click natively, so the button's reaction count doesn't change.
 Also, to avoid getting "Button interaction failed," you can freeze/disable buttons to make them unclickable using `--disable-button`, which unfortunately makes them grayed out.
 If you do not want to import reactions, you can use `--no-reactions`.
 So, good luck choosing your poison.